The structure of interval orders with no infinite antichain: Modular decomposition of graphs with no infinite independent sets

-A module $A$ in $R$ is \emph{strong} if it is nonempty and every other module is disjoint from $A$ or is comparable to $A$ with respect to set inclusion.
+Let $R=(V,\rho)$ be a binary relation.
+A module $A$ is \emph{strong} if it is nonempty and every other module is disjoint from $A$ or is comparable to $A$ with respect to set inclusion.
 The singletons in $V$ and the set $V$ are (trivial) strong modules.
 The modules of a chain are its intervals; in particular the strong modules of a chain are trivial.
-It may happen that a binary relational structure has no maximal proper strong modules (see Example 4.3 from \cite{courcelle-delhomme}).
-The notion of strong module was introduced by Gallai \cite{gallai} who showed that a finite poset and its comparability graph have the same strong modules, from which it follows that one is prime if and only if the other one is prime.
+It may happen that a binary relation has no maximal proper strong modules (see Example 4.3 from \cite{courcelle-delhomme}).
+The notion of strong module was introduced by Gallai \cite{gallai} who showed that \emph{a finite ordered set and its comparability graph have the same strong modules}, from which it follows that \emph{an ordered set is prime if and only if its comparability graph is prime}.
 These results were extended to infinite comparability graphs by Kelly \cite{kelly85}.

-\begin{lemma} Let $R$ be a binary relational structure.
-The following propositions are true. \begin{enumerate}[$(i)$] \item The intersection of any set of strong modules is empty or is a strong module. \item The union of any nonempty directed set of strong modules is a strong module. \end{enumerate} \end{lemma}

-In the latter statement, the intersection over the empty set is the vertex set of $R$.

-Following Courcelle and Delhomm\'e \cite{courcelle-delhomme}, for any nonempty $A \subseteq V$, we let $S(A)$ denote the intersection of all strong modules including $A$; thus $S(A)$ is the least strong module including $A$.
-For possibly equal vertices $x$ and $y$ of a binary relational structure $R$, let $S(x, y)$ denote the least strong module $S(\{x,y\})$ containing $x$ and $y$.
+Following Courcelle and Delhomm\'e \cite{courcelle-delhomme}, for any nonempty $A \subseteq V$, we let $S(A)$ denote the intersection of all strong modules including $A$; thus $S(A)$ is the smallest strong module including $A$.
+For possibly equal vertices $x$ and $y$ of a binary relation $R$, let $S(x, y)$ denote the least strong module $S(\{x,y\})$ containing $x$ and $y$.
 We call \emph{robust} any such strong module.
 Notice that a module is robust if and only if it is of the form $S(F)$ for some nonempty finite set $F$ of vertices (see Lemma 3.1(4) of \cite{courcelle-delhomme}).
 For an example, if $A$ is a module and $R_{\restriction A}$ is prime, then $A$ is robust.
-For finite binary relational structures, the notions of a strong module and of a robust module coincide.
-This generalizes as follows.
+For finite binary relations, the notions of a strong module and of a robust module coincide.